Andrei Loktionov: Playing career

 After three seasons in the KHL with Lokomotiv, Loktionov as a free agent following the 2016–17 season, opted for another attempt at the NHL in accepting a professional try-out to attend his original draft club, the Los Angeles Kings training camp on 14 July 2017.
 He was released by the Kings on 27 September 2017.
 Loktionov returned to Russia and continued his tenure with Lokomotiv.

 After five seasons with Lokomotiv Yaroslavl, Loktionov left as a free agent following the 2018–19 season.
 He signed a one-year contract to continue in the KHL with Metallurg Magnitogorsk on 1 May 2019.
 In the 2019–20 season, Loktionov played in a bottom six role registering just 3 goals and 13 points in 60 regular season games.
 He made 5 post-season appearances, collecting 2 assists.

 Loktionov opted for free agency for the second straight season, agreeing to an optional two-year contract with contending club, CSKA Moscow on 1 May 2020.

 Following his first season with CSKA, Loktionov's rights were traded to Amur Khabarovsk on 28 May 2021.
 With Loktionov, unwilling to sign with Amur, he was later traded to Spartak Moscow in exchange for Kirill Slepets and monetary compensation on 25 August 2021.
 He was signed to a two-year contract extension with Spartak on 28 August.

 After three seasons with Spartak, Loktionov left as free agent and was signed to a two-year contract with SKA Saint Petersburg on 10 July 2025.
+On January, 25 2026 SKA traded Loktionov to Sibir Novosibirsk in exchange for Scott Wilson.